MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/manage-mirrored-sql-servers.md

 ### A protected SQL Server database gets mirrored

 At the time of backup, DPM detects that the database was mirrored, and raises an alert.
-You need to remove protection (with retain data) for the database, and then re protect it.
+You need to remove protection (with retaining backup data) for the database, and then re protect it.

 > [!NOTE]
 > DPM maintains a single replica for the mirror.

 ### A mirror is broken

 When the mirror is broken for a mirrored SQL Server database that is currently protected by DPM, backups fail with alerts.
-Remove protection (with retain data) for the SQL Server database and re protect it.
+Remove protection (with retaining backup data) for the SQL Server database and re protect it.

 ### Principal partner in a mirror fails over and fails back before the next backup